 Certification is The Florida Bar’s highest level of recognition for attorneys in the 27 areas of law approved for certification.
-Established in 1982 by the Florida Supreme Court, board certification is intended to help consumers identify specialists in various areas of law.
+Certification is intended to help consumers identify specialists in various areas of law.

-Only seven percent (7%) of eligible Florida Bar members have earned board certification.
+Only seven percent (7%) of Florida Bar members have earned board certification.

 To earn board certification, an attorney must meet the following requirements:

 Demonstrate substantial involvement in the field of law for which certification is sought.

 Pass a rigorous peer-review process that assesses competence in the specialty field as well as character, ethics and professionalism in the practice of law.

 Satisfy the certification area’s continuing legal education requirements.

 Practice law for a minimum of five years before becoming eligible to start the certification process.

 Pass a comprehensive examination that evaluates a high level of knowledge, skills and expertise in a specialty field.

 The video above explains the benefits of board certification.